NikunjVashishtha/Cosmopedia/README.md

 An openly accessible knowledge bank being developed and managed by Cosmos.

 Visit [Cosmospedia](https://cosmopedia-in.web.app/), it's waiting to be created, modified and be explored.

-We create 'What the world needs'

-Nikunj Vashishtha , Cosmos
+>We create 'What the world needs' <br/> - Nikunj Vashishtha , Cosmos

 #### Developer's corner: